d12frosted/elpa-mirror/gnu/marginalia-readme.txt

   ┌────
   │ ;; Enable rich annotations using the Marginalia package │ (use-package marginalia
-  │   ;; Either bind `marginalia-cycle' globally or only in the minibuffer │   :bind (("M-A" . marginalia-cycle)
+  │   ;; Bind `marginalia-cycle' locally in the minibuffer.
+To make the binding │   ;; available in the *Completions* buffer, add it to the │   ;; `completion-list-mode-map'.
-  │ 	 :map minibuffer-local-map
+  │   :bind (:map minibuffer-local-map
   │ 	 ("M-A" . marginalia-cycle))
   │
-  │   ;; The :init configuration is always executed (Not lazy!)
+  │   ;; The :init section is always executed.
   │   :init
   │
-  │   ;; Must be in the :init section of use-package such that the mode gets │   ;; enabled right away.
-Note that this forces loading the package.
+  │   ;; Marginalia must be actived in the :init section of use-package such that │   ;; the mode gets enabled right away.
+Note that this forces loading the │   ;; package.
   │   (marginalia-mode))
   └────